401(k) Rollovers Explained

 - Get an updated statement of your accumulated retirement benefits

 - There are four ways to deal with the funds in your 401(k) when you’re switching jobs, taking time out from the workforce, or retiring.
+Each option has advantages and disadvantages, including investment options and fees and expenses.

 - Cashing out is generally a bad idea, because you’ll pay income tax on the money and possibly a penalty.